tiliajs/tilia/tilia/README.md

 # Tilia

-This is the core library for tilia state management.
+**Tilia** is a simple, powerful state management library for TypeScript and ReScript, designed for data-intensive and highly interactive apps.
+Built with best practices in mind, Tilia emphasizes _readability_ and minimal API surface, making state management nearly invisible in your code.

+### Why Tilia for Domain-Driven Design ?

+Tilia’s minimal, expressive API lets you model application state and business logic in the language of your domain—without boilerplate or framework jargon.
+Features like `carve` encourage modular, feature-focused state that maps naturally to DDD’s bounded contexts.
+Computed properties and derived actions keep business logic close to your data, making code more readable, maintainable, and easier to evolve as your domain grows.

+In short: Tilia helps you write code that matches your business, not your framework.

+For more information, check out the [**DDD section**](https://tiliajs.com/ddd) of the website.

 <a href="https://tiliajs.com">
   <img width="834" height="705" alt="image" src="https://github.com/user-attachments/assets/56dd163a-65a0-4900-9280-aab2a0d7d92a" />
 </a>

-Check the [**website**](https://tiliajs.com) for documentation and examples for TypeScript and ReScript.
+Check the [**website**](https://tiliajs.com) for full documentation and more examples for both TypeScript and ReScript.

 ## API (in case the website is not available)